abhinandan0y/docker_containerization/README.md

 For emphasis, container_id is a container ID, not an image ID.
 (Use docker ps to view listing which includes container_ids.)

 Multiple files contained by the folder src can be copied into the target folder using:
+#from source to target in docker
+docker cp src/. container_id:/target
+#from docker to host target

-docker cp src/. container_id:/target docker cp container_id:/src/. target
+docker cp container_id:/src/. target
 ```